Arcadia-1/Sun_Research_Group/content/en/authors/Mingyang Gu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Student
+- PhD Students Graduated
 ---

-Mingyang Gu received the bachelor's degree at June, 2020, from the department of electronic engineering, Tsinghua university.
-He has been pursuing the doctor's degree since September, 2020.
-His main research area includes high speed analog-to-digital converters and digitally assisted analog-to-digital converters.
+Mingyang Gu received the B.E. and Ph.D. degrees in 2020 and 2025, respectively, from the Department of Electronic Engineering, Tsinghua University, Beijing, China.

+His main research area includes high-speed analog-to-digital converters and digitally assisted analog-to-digital converters.